Obarun/66/doc/disable.md

 - **-h**: prints this help.

 - **-S**: stops the *service* on the fly directly after disabling it.
 If the state of the *service* is already down, this option will have no effect.
-This also applies to the required by  dependencies of the service.
+This also applies to the required-by  dependencies of the service.

 ## Usage examples